supertokens/blog/content/user-roles/index.md

 ## Example usage (with code)
 Let's continue with our example above and see how we can actually implement it in an app using [SuperTokens](https://supertokens.com) - an open source authentication / authorization provider.

 > The code snippets below are for a NodeJS backend, but similar logic applies for the other backend SDKs offered by SuperTokens as well.
+All the code snippets are as per SuperTokens Node SDK version `v11.0.1`

 #### Step 1) Creating the roles and permissions
 SuperTokens needs to know about the roles and permissions before they can be assigned to users.
-For that, we can use the `createNewRoleOrAddPermissions` function exposed by the SuperTokens Node SDK:
+For that, we can use the `createNewRoleOrAddPermissions` function exposed by the SDK:

 ```ts
 import UserRoles from "supertokens-node/recipe/userroles";